-This drug passes into breast milk and may have undesirable effect on a nursing infant.
+A small amount of this medication passes into breast milk but is unlikely to harm a nursing infant.
 Consult your doctor before breast-feeding.

 Some drugs may cause hormonal birth control to work less well by decreasing the amount of birth control hormones in your body.
 This effect can result in pregnancy.
 Examples include griseofulvin, modafinil, rifamycins (such as rifampin, rifabutin), St. John's wort, drugs used to treat seizures (such as barbiturates, carbamazepine, felbamate, phenytoin, primidone, topiramate), HIV drugs (such as nelfinavir, nevirapine, ritonavir), among others.

-Tell your doctor when you start any new drug, and discuss if you should use additional reliable birth control.
+Tell your doctor when you start any new drug, and discuss if you should use reliable backup birth control.
 Also tell your doctor if you have any new spotting or breakthrough bleeding, because these may be signs that your birth control is not working well.

-This medication can affect the results of certain lab tests (e.g., sex-hormone-binding globulin, thyroid).
-Make sure laboratory personnel and all your doctors know you use this medication.
+This medication may interfere with certain lab tests, possibly causing false test results.
+Make sure lab personnel and all your doctors know you use this drug.

-Read the package information for advice on missed/late doses.
-You may need to use back-up birth control (e.g., condoms or spermicide) to prevent pregnancy.
+Refer to the product package information for advice on missed doses.
+You may need to use back-up birth control (such as condoms, spermicide) to prevent pregnancy.
 Ask your doctor or pharmacist if you have any questions.

-If you often forget to take the pill as directed, contact your doctor to discuss switching to another form of birth control.
+If you often forget to take your pills as directed, contact your doctor to discuss switching to another form of birth control.

-Store at room temperature between 68-77 degrees F (20-25 degrees C) away from moisture and light.
+Store at room temperature away from light and moisture.
 Do not store in the bathroom.
-Keep all medication away from children and pets.
+Keep all medications away from children and pets.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
-Consult your pharmacist or local waste disposal company for more details about how to safely discard your product.
+Consult your pharmacist or local waste disposal company.